zxynj/zxynj-personal-website/content/post/xgboost_by_hand_website_version.md

 cat('"cap-shape=bell" is used to make the split.
 The gain is ',
     gain,
-    ".
-The node cover is ",
+    ".\nThe node cover is ",
     H,
-    ".
-The left child node cover is ",
+    ".\nThe left child node cover is ",
     HL,
-    ".
-The right child node cover is ",
+    ".\nThe right child node cover is ",
     HR,
-    ".
-The left leaf score is ",
+    ".\nThe left leaf score is ",
     WL,
-    ".
-The right leaf score is ",
+    ".\nThe right leaf score is ",
     WR,
-    ".
-The left leaf success probability is ", pL_new,
+    ".\nThe left leaf success probability is ", pL_new,
-    ".
-The right leaf success probability is ", pR_new,
+    ".\nThe right leaf success probability is ", pR_new,
     ".",
     sep = "")
 ```

 ```
 ## "cap-shape=bell" is used to make the split.
 The gain is 75.09137.
-The node cover is 1250.
-The left child node cover is 1183.25.
-The right child node cover is 66.75.
-The left leaf score is -0.340722.
-The right leaf score is -1.424354.
-The left leaf success probability is 0.4156341.
-The right leaf success probability is 0.1939799.
+## The node cover is 1250.
+## The left child node cover is 1183.25.
+## The right child node cover is 66.75.
+## The left leaf score is -0.340722.
+## The right leaf score is -1.424354.
+## The left leaf success probability is 0.4156341.
+## The right leaf success probability is 0.1939799.
 ```

 Let's check out the report of other possible splits.